kestra-io/docs/content/blogs/serverless-data-pipelines.md

 The **aggregations** layer calculates business metrics that provide insights into overall performance:

-- `avg_order_value.sql`: calculates the average value of each order by joining data from the orders and order items tables to provide a high-level metric of customer spend
+- `avg_order_value.sql`: calculates the average value of each order to provide a high-level metric of customer spend
-- `sum_revenue_per_city.sql`: aggregates total revenue by city to give detailed insights into sales performance across different regions
+- `sum_revenue_per_city.sql`: aggregates total revenue by city to give insights into sales performance across different regions.

 This layer builds on the marts models and calculates key metrics and aggregations that are often used in reports or dashboards.